[Skip to content]

 Change existing Grouping Definition

-Note that the * that represents all undefined packages, cannot be changed (you can only adjust the grouping depth).
+Please note that the * character represents all packages not explicitly defined.
+It cannot be removed, and you can only adjust its grouping depth.

 Grouping

-In addition to sorting, associated declarations can be grouped together to reduce complexity by packing related information into a common unit.
+In addition to sorting, declarations may be grouped together to reduce complexity by packing related information into a common unit.
 Grouping means that associated declarations are separated by one blank line.
 Grouping only happens if sorting is enabled.

-Via the grouping depth you can control how many parts of a package name should be considered when determine whether two import declarations are to be grouped together.
+The grouping depth lets you control how many parts of a package name should be considered when determine whether two import declarations are to be grouped together.
 Grouping only happens when all relevant parts are equal.
 So via the grouping depth you can effectively specify how many package name parts are relevant.

 Default grouping depth